 to find a John Foy office near you

-How Does the Social Security Administration Decide Who Gets Approved and Who Doesn’t?
+How Does the SSA Decide Who Gets Approved and Who Doesn’t?

 To get approved for SSDI, you’ll need to prove to the SSA that your disability is legitimate and that you have a long enough work history to qualify.
 The SSA will look at criteria like the following when considering your claim:

 - Whether you earned enough work credits (worked enough hours) in your past

 - If you worked recently and had 20 or more work credits within the 10 years before your claim (and if you don’t meet the requirement for work credits, they’ll look at if you qualify as low income)

 - If you have documentation from a doctor that your condition was medically diagnosed

 - Whether the condition is terminal or likely to last at least a year or more

 - If your condition keeps you from working your previous job

 - Whether the condition prevents you from getting a new work/entering a new line of work